 Buyer of housing-company shares – pay transfer tax, and file your return

-When you buy shares in a housing company and thereby gain possession of an apartment in a high-rise building or townhouse, you must pay transfer tax and file the return to report it.
-Buyers are required to calculate the amount and make the payment by themselves.
+When you buy shares in a housing company and become the owner of an apartment in a high-rise building or townhouse, you must pay transfer tax and file the return to report it.

-Exemptions from transfer tax may apply if you are a first-time homebuyer.
+As the buyer, you are required to calculate and pay the transfer tax on your initiative.
+Exemptions from transfer tax may apply if you are a a first-time homebuyer, and if certain requirements are met.
 However, even in that case, you must file the return.

 Calculate the tax

-Transfer tax is 2% of the price (including any other compensation that had been agreed) and the unpaid part of any housing-company loan.
+Transfer tax is 2% of the price (including any other consideration that had been agreed) and the unpaid part of any housing-company loan.

-When apartments are advertised for sale, the “debt-free price” contains both the price of the apartment itself and the housing-company loan.
+The “debt-free price” (velaton hinta; bostadens skuldfria pris) contains both the price of the flat itself and the part representing the housing-company loan, if any.

-In other words, transfer tax is paid on the debt-free price even though you might actually pay up the housing-company loan when you sign the contract.
+In other words, transfer tax is collected on the debt-free amount even though you might actually pay up the specific part of the housing-company loan when you sign the contract.
+You can use the transfer tax calculator to help with the calculation.

 File the return